fallen-icarus/meditations-blog/The DeFi Hypothesis/README.md

-*The reserve currency's supply can be a fixed supply as long as the exchange rates between it and fiat currencies are allowed to float.* While fixed-supply assets may raise concerns about deflationary pressures, floating exchange rates with fiat allow market signals to adjust fiat credit availability, mitigating stagnation risks without requiring elastic issuance.
+*The reserve currency's supply can be a fixed supply as long as the exchange rates between it and fiat currencies are allowed to float.* While fixed-supply assets may raise concerns about deflationary pressures, floating exchange rates with fiat allow market signals to adjust fiat credit availability, mitigating stagnation risks without requiring elastic issuance of the reserve asset.

 > [!NOTE]
 > Interestingly, the Trump administration is reportedly considering revaluing the U.S. gold stock \-